fe-data/fe-docs/docs/usage/events.rst

 #.
 Enable the :guilabel:`Tracking` flag in the `Event settings`_ tab.
 #.
 Define KML-files to describe the track, including the checkpoints and any other points of interest you want to show in the App.
    Ech KML-file can only contain a single track, if for instance you have an event with multiple distances.
+   In the KML-file the order of the layers is fixed:

+    * The track layer is always first
+    * The checkpoints layer
+    * 0 or more layers, where every layer has similar points of interest
 #.
 Upload **ALL** KML-files by pressing the :guilabel:`Upload KML file(s)` button in this tab.
 You can't upload them one-by-one or delete one.
 #.
 Fill in the remaining fields in this tab.
 #.
 Inform participants how to use the *FE Tracking* App.
 This could be in the email that participants receive when they have ordered